Helpful research links and resources

 Canadian Association of Research Ethics Board (CAREB) is a grassroots national membership organization intended to represent the interests of all Canadian Research Ethics Boards (REBs) and to reflect REB perspectives and concerns.

 Canadian Institutes of Health Research: CIHR Best Practices for Protecting Privacy in Health Research.
 These Best Practices are intended to be innovative approaches to the challenge of protecting the privacy of individuals and the confidentiality of personal information in the context of health research.
-These Best Practices are meant to provide guidance for health researchers in the design and conduct of health research involving personal information; and be a resource for research ethics boards and institutions to consult when reviewing and evaluating health research involving personal information.
+These Best Practices are meant to provide guidance for health researchers in the design and conduct of health research involving personal information; and be a resource for REBs and institutions to consult when reviewing and evaluating health research involving personal information.

 Declaration of Helsinki is an official policy document of the World Medical Association, the global representative body for physicians, developed as a statement of ethical principles to provide guidance to physicians and other participants in medical research involving human subjects.